Data protection policy

 - Processed in accordance with the rights of data subjects

 - Kept inside the European Union unless specifically requested

 This policy applies to all of 46elks’ activities.
-Including work done by contractors, suppliers and other people working on our behalf.
+Including work done by contractors and other people working on our behalf.

 It applies to all data that the company holds related to identifiable individuals.